By Llauren Hope. Last Updated 19th February 2021. Welcome to our guide on tripped on pavement claims.

 - Medical Expenses – Any extra costs incurred such as prescription fees, counselling fees, or private treatment for example should be included.

-- Loss Wages – If you have had to take time away from work, you can include the wages you have lost and any future earnings that may be lost as a result of your injury.
+- Lost Wages – If you have had to take time away from work, you can include the wages you have lost and any future earnings that may be lost as a result of your injury.

 - Travel Expenses – These are any expenses to and fro medical appointment or treatments, they can also be for any vehicle adaptions you may have had to pay for due to your injury.